thisisthekap/AppStoreConnectNet/generated/docs/AppCustomProductPagesApi.md

             var apiInstance = new AppCustomProductPagesApi(httpClient, config, httpClientHandler);
             var id = "id_example";  // string | the id of the requested resource
             var filterState = new List<string>?(); // List<string>? | filter by attribute 'state' (optional)
-            var fieldsAppCustomProductPageLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appCustomProductPageLocalizations (optional) var fieldsAppCustomProductPageVersions = new List<string>?(); // List<string>? | the fields to include for returned resources of type appCustomProductPageVersions (optional) var fieldsAppCustomProductPages = new List<string>?(); // List<string>? | the fields to include for returned resources of type appCustomProductPages (optional) var limit = 56;  // int? | maximum resources per page (optional) var limitAppCustomProductPageLocalizations = 56;  // int? | maximum number of related appCustomProductPageLocalizations returned (when they are included) (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional)
+            var fieldsAppCustomProductPageVersions = new List<string>?(); // List<string>? | the fields to include for returned resources of type appCustomProductPageVersions (optional) var fieldsAppCustomProductPages = new List<string>?(); // List<string>? | the fields to include for returned resources of type appCustomProductPages (optional) var fieldsAppCustomProductPageLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appCustomProductPageLocalizations (optional) var limit = 56;  // int? | maximum resources per page (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var limitAppCustomProductPageLocalizations = 56;  // int? | maximum number of related appCustomProductPageLocalizations returned (when they are included) (optional)

             try
             {
-                AppCustomProductPageVersionsResponse result = apiInstance.AppCustomProductPagesAppCustomProductPageVersionsGetToManyRelated(id, filterState, fieldsAppCustomProductPageLocalizations, fieldsAppCustomProductPageVersions, fieldsAppCustomProductPages, limit, limitAppCustomProductPageLocalizations, include);
+                AppCustomProductPageVersionsResponse result = apiInstance.AppCustomProductPagesAppCustomProductPageVersionsGetToManyRelated(id, filterState, fieldsAppCustomProductPageVersions, fieldsAppCustomProductPages, fieldsAppCustomProductPageLocalizations, limit, include, limitAppCustomProductPageLocalizations);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)